 Office of the PCC for Lancashire

-If you wish to complain about the Director (Monitoring Officer), please contact the Police and Crime Commissioner at the same address or by email: firstname.lastname@example.org
+If you wish to complain about the Chief Executive (Monitoring Officer), please contact the Police and Crime Commissioner at the same address or by email: firstname.lastname@example.org

 What we will do

-The Director will consider your complaint and will respond to you.
+The Chief Executive will consider your complaint and will respond to you.
 We will try to resolve the complaint within 20 working days of the complaint being received.
 If we can’t do that, we will contact you to keep you updated on progress and to advise you when we expect to conclude the complaint.
-If your complaint is against the Director, the Commissioner will ask the Deputy Monitoring Officer or another officer to deal with this.
+If your complaint is against the Chief Executive, the Commissioner will ask the Deputy Monitoring Officer or another officer to deal with this.

 Complaints about the Conduct of the Chief Constable

 The Police and Crime Commissioner is responsible for acting as the ‘appropriate authority’ in the recording and investigation of complaints and conduct matters against the Chief Constable.
 If you wish to make a complaint about the conduct of the Chief Constable, then please contact the Police and Crime Commissioner on the address set out above.